acanalpay/CS342-Project-1-2-3/Project 1/README.md

 Shared memory with pipe.
-Two and three process shared memory in a piped version
+Two and three processes shared memory in a piped version